Andree226/Edutalk-CapstoneProject/README.md

 &bull; ![image](https://github.com/Andree226/Edutalk-CapstoneProject/assets/135110014/2df8a89a-7477-41fe-ad89-4d0d4fc00ac6)

-> Copyright video to all of the video owners/creator
+> Copyrighted video to all of the video owners/creators